U54Bioinformatics/01B_Preprocess_DNAseq/README.md

 --mattr wgs_or_wes=wes

-# Do variant calls from BAM files with freebayes.
+# Use freebayes to do variant calls on a folder of BAM files.

 A=Mills_and_1000G_gold_standard
 betsy_run.py --num_cores 8 --network_png call02.pdf --receipt call03.txt \
   --input BamFolder --input_file proc21 \